MicrosoftDocs/learn/learn-pr/data-ai-cert/query-azure-sql-data-warehouse/includes/2-create-azure-dw-server.md

 Let's create a sample data warehouse in Azure with sample data.
 You will need an Azure account to go through this exercise.

 > [!NOTE]
 > This exercise is optional.
-If you don't have an Azure account, or prefer not to do the exercise in your account, you can read through the instructions to understand the steps involved in creating a new Azure SQL Datawarehouse.
+If you don't have an Azure account, or prefer not to do the exercise in your account, you can read through the instructions to understand the steps involved in creating a new Azure SQL Data Warehouse.

 1. Sign in to the [Azure portal](https://portal.azure.com?azure-port=true).